 Lastly, before I take my leave, and before you believe whatever you read (this blog included), keep in mind that it is not whether those experts/authors are skilled; instead, it is whether their world is predictable.
-I know the world that I live in clearly is not.
+I know the world that I live in is clearly not.

 “He was so deadly, in fact, that his enemies would go blind from over-exposure to pure awesomeness!” — Po, in Kung Fu Panda

 “An unbiased appreciation of uncertainty is a cornerstone of rationality.” — Daniel Kahneman